sarahina/week6-unit-final-project/README.md

 The completed project should, when executed, do the following:

  • Deal 26 Cards to each Player from a Deck of 52 cards.

+ • Deal 26 Cards to each Player from a Deck of 52 cards.
  • Iterate through the turns where each Player plays a Card.
  • The Player who played the higher card is awarded a point ◦ Ties result in zero points for both Players